 You can find Jon Bloom’s article in its entirety here.
 It is well worth the read!

-Helping young people reflect on their emotions is so important to guide them into emotional maturity.
-Here are two resources you can use with your young people.
+Helping people reflect on their emotions is so important to guide them into emotional maturity.
+Here are two resources you can use.
 These help us to see we have a choice in how we respond to our emotions.
 And, how we choose to not be ruled by emotions.

 You have the choice of whether you let the emotion drive you.
 Or be next to you, giving you directions.
 Or, be a back seat passenger, not in control but still present.
 Even thrown in the boot and not given a chance to affect the journey!